-Finish materials and primary deck coverings (refer to 2.1.1.6) with total thermal emission of not more than 0,2 MJ and maximum value of thermal emission factor not more than 1,0 kW (both values are determined in accordance with Part 5 of the FTP Code and are considered as complying with the requirements of 1.6.3.2 without tests.
+Finish materials and primary deck coverings (refer to 2.1.1.6) with the total heat release not more than 0,2 MJ and peak heat release rate not more than 1,0 kW (both values are determined in accordance with Part 5 of the FTP Code) are considered as complying with the requirements of 1.6.3.2 without tests.

-On board oil tankers, chemical tankers and oil recovery ships the use of aluminium coatings containing greater than 10 % aluminium by weight in the dry film is prohibited in cargo tanks, cargo tank deck area, pump rooms, cofferdams or any other area where cargo vapour may accumulate.
+On board oil tankers, chemical tankers and oil recovery ships the use of aluminum coatings containing greater than 10 % aluminum by weight in the dry film is prohibited in cargo tanks, cargo tank deck area, pump rooms, cofferdams or any other area where cargo vapour may accumulate.

-On passenger ships constructed on or after 1 July 2008, paints, varnishes and other finishes used on exposed surfaces of cabin balconies, excluding natural hard wood decking systems, shall not be capable of producing excessive quantities of smoke and toxic products, this being determined in accordance with the FTP Code.
+On passenger ships, paints, varnishes and other finishes used on exposed surfaces of cabin balconies, excluding natural hard wood decking systems, shall not be capable of producing excessive quantities of smoke and toxic products, this being determined in accordance with the FTP Code.